phys3/Talks-Attended/README.md

     Uber doesnt ask if you want to start your journey from your current location it just saaumes it(Tfy asks) Uber suggests you locations you went to before around the time

+12/2/2019 Python Meetup
+  Git Commit Messages:
+    Write commit messages
+    Explain well what you changed/added
+    It is a message for someone else or you in the future Structure it like an email